Wavves: Afraid of Heights (2012–2014)

 Wavves appeared on Big Boi's Vicious Lies and Dangerous Rumors, on the song "Shoes for Running," which was released December 11, 2012.

 On December 12, 2012, Wavves released a music video for their song "Sail to the Sun."
 Nathan Williams announced the release on his Twitter.
 Wavves released their fourth studio album, Afraid of Heights, on March 26, 2013, on Mom + Pop Music.
 The album peaked at #81 on the Billboard 200, the band's highest charting album to date.
 Still in Rock ranked the album third best of 2013.
 The second single from the album, "Demon to Lean On", reached #36 on Billboard's Alternative Songs chart.
 The band also made their network television debut on the Late Show with David Letterman, performing "Demon to Lean On".

-In contribution to the Grand Theft Auto V soundtrack, "Nine Is God" was produced exclusively for the in-game radio station Vinewood Boulevard Radio, 'hosted' Nathan & Stephen.
-The band performed the song on Conan in support of the game.
-Not to mention that the opening notes of "Dog" can also be heard in the game during the introduction of the "Third Way" ending.
+As a contribution to the Grand Theft Auto V soundtrack, "Nine Is God" was produced exclusively for the in-game radio station Vinewood Boulevard Radio, 'hosted' by Nathan and Stephen.
+The band promoted the song by performing it on Conan.